Keidron Smith: Miami Dolphins

 After going unselected in the 2023 NFL draft, Smith signed with the Miami Dolphins as an undrafted free agent.
 Although he was reported to have impressed in preseason, he was released on August 28, 2023, as part of the final roster cuts.

 Washington Commanders

 On September 6, 2023, Smith signed with the practice squad of the Washington Commanders.
 He was released from the practice squad on October 9.

 Denver Broncos

 Smith signed with the Denver Broncos practice squad on December 19, 2023.
 He was released on December 26, to make room for the waived Kareem Jackson, but was re-signed one day later after Jackson was claimed by the Houston Texans.
-He signed a reserve/future contract after the season, on January 9, 2024.
-After impressing in the 2024 preseason, he made the team's 53-man roster on August 27.
+He signed a reserve/future contract with Denver after the season, on January 9, 2024.
+After impressing in the 2024 preseason, Smith made the team's 53-man roster on August 27.
 He was waived on November 12, and signed to the practice squad two days later.
-He signed a reserve/future contract on January 13, 2025.
+Smith signed a reserve/future contract with the Broncos on January 13, 2025.

 On August 26, 2025, Smith was waived by the Broncos yet again.
 He was re-signed to the practice squad the next day.

+New York Jets

+On December 15, 2025, Smith was signed by the New York Jets off of the Broncos' practice squad, reuniting him with general manager Darren Mougey.

+On August 5, 2026, Smith was waived by the Jets.

+Atlanta Falcons

+On August 6, 2026, Smith was claimed off waivers by the Atlanta Falcons.
+He was waived on August 29.

+Chicago Bears

+On September 9, 2026, Smith signed to the Chicago Bears practice squad but was released three days later.
+On September 18, he re-signed to the practice squad.